April 25-26, 2019

 PUT YOUR IDEAS INTO ACTION

-Whether you’re early in your career and ready to give your solutions wings or a decision maker committed to maximizing the talents of your team, you’ll want to join us for this 1.5-day event to learn how to:
+Whether you’re early in your career and ready to give your solutions wings or a decision maker committed to maximizing the talents of your team, you’ll want to join us for this 1.5-day event.

-- Create or refine services using a service design methodology tailored to libraries
+- Use a service design methodology tailored to libraries

-We've assembled a dynamic lineup of presenters comprised of AALL members and other thought leaders to deliver a customized learning experience relevant to the unique value you bring to your organization.
+We've assembled a dynamic lineup of presenters comprised of AALL members and other thought leaders to deliver a customized learning experience.

 WHO SHOULD ATTEND?